ABOUT

 ↓Scroll to see more↓

 Winner of the “Best Newcomer” award at the prestigious International Oper!
 Awards 2025, Licht is recognised as one of the most exciting emerging voices in opera today.
+In March 2026, he will make his debut at Dutch National Opera in Amsterdam, singing the role of Ra in the world premiere of Requiem by Meriç Artaç.

 Discovered by his Israeli teacher Vita Gurevich, Licht completed his Early Music vocal studies at the Conservatory of Amsterdam under Xenia Meijer, graduating with distinction in 2021.
 He has since received numerous awards, including the Grand Prize at the Vienna International Music Competition, the jury and audience prizes at the Grachtenfestival Competition in 2020 with his duo “Duo Zeffiretti”.